 Burglaries in Northamptonshire on the increase25th September 2017

 Having strong home security is vital for keeping your family and belongings safe.
-Not only can burglar alarms and CCTV systems help stop criminals and catch them, their mere presence can deter them from targeting your home.
+Not only can burglar alarms and CCTV systems help stop criminals and catch them, but their mere presence can also deter them from targeting your home.
 The improved prevalence of home security systems up and down the country is widely accepted to be a large influential factor in the trend of declining burglary rates over the last 20 years or so.
-Despite this decline, the latest police force crime statistics still show that theft offences – the crime group that burglary is a part of – are still the most common form of reported crime in England and Wales.
+Despite this decline, the latest police force crime statistics still show that theft offenses – the crime group that burglary is a part of – are still the most common form of reported crime in England and Wales.

 Burglaries increasing in Northamptonshire

 On a sub-national level, local police force data shows that over the last couple of years, burglaries in Northamptonshire have been on the rise.
 In the year ending in March 2017, there was a 10% rise in reported burglaries within the region, compared to the previous year.
 The increase is even more pronounced for burglaries specifically on domestic properties, with an 18% increase in home burglaries in the year March 2016-17 compared to March 2015-16.